Diphtheria-tetanus-acellular pertussis (dTap) vaccine

 - The combined diphtheria-tetanus-acellular pertussis vaccine is very safe.

-- With any vaccine, there may be some redness, swelling or pain at the place where the needle went into the arm or leg.
+- With any vaccine, there may be some redness, swelling, pain or tenderness where the needle went into the arm or leg.

 - Some teenagers will have a fever after they get the shot.
 Ask your doctor what you can do to control the fever or pain.

 - This vaccine is given by your doctor or in school-based programs.
 If you missed the school-based program, talk to your paediatrician or family doctor.